simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/CTG_9_objects/LSN_30_businessobject-code-hooks/businessobject-code-hooks.md

 Business objects hooks
 ======================

-This document describes the business object hooks that can be implemented to put some **additional** business logic to your business objects.

-None of these hooks **needs** to be implemented, simple business objects can only rely on configuration.

-You **need** to implement one or several of these hooks if you want to apply out some dynamic business logic that goes beyond what can be configured.
+This document describes the business object hooks that can be implemented to put some additional business logic to your business objects.
+They are not mandatory, as simple business objects can rely on configuration only, but **hooks are needed to apply dynamic business logic that goes beyond what can be configured**.

 Note that other mechanisms exists to add some business logic to your business objects using advanced configuration such as: